temporalio/proposals/all-sdk/external-client-configuration.md

   * There's no obvious env var approach to array of strings, and it can't be completely comma-delimited because header values often contain commas.
 Would rather not force users to have an index in the env var name.
 Should we just not support gRPC meta from env var until we think this through?

+### Loading Configuration

+Configuration is loaded in the following manner:

+* Try to load profile from configuration file
+  * Only if file loading is enabled
+  * Can If user provides specific config file, use that, otherwise use the default location
+  * If user specifies the profile, use that, otherwise use the default
+* Try to overwrite with specific configuration environment variables
+  * Only if env loading is enabled
+  * If user specifies the profile, use that, otherwise use the default
+  * If the `default` profile is being loaded, try the profile-specific environment variable first, e.g.
+    `TEMPORAL_DEFAULT_ADDRESS` is used over `TEMPORAL_ADDRESS` if it's present.
+  * The `default` env vars are only for the default profile, meaning a profile of `foo` cannot use `TEMPORAL_ADDRESS`, only `TEMPORAL_FOO_ADDRESS` if present.

+That is it, nothing more complicated.
+When the configuration is provided to the SDKs/CLI, they apply their normal logic which includes defaults for things that can be defaulted, or errors if they expect something that is not provided (this is SDK specific).

 ## Implementation